stk132/wril/README.md

-# What is this?
+# wril

+wril(won't read it later)

-search speakerdeck slide url from your pocket. and download slide as pdf.
+search speakerdeck slide url from your pocket(read it later service) account. and download slide as pdf.

 ## install